Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 ## Requirement sets

 Requirement sets are named groups of API members.
-Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
-Refer to [Excel requirement set](../reference/requirement-sets/excel-api-requirement-sets.md) documentation to identify specific requriement sets across supported platforms.
+An Office Add-in can use requirement sets specified in the manifest or a runtime check to determine whether an Office host supports APIs that the add-in needs.
+To identify the specific requirement sets that are available on each supported platform, see [Excel JavaScript API requirement sets](../reference/requirement-sets/excel-api-requirement-sets.md).

 ### Runtime requirement support check